 Step 7: Commit to Consistent Communication

-Take note of the issues that have come up most frequently and agree on a correction method to use from now on.
+Take note of the issues that have come up most frequently and agree on a correction method to use going forward.
 Keep in mind that your goal is not to “win the battle” with your partner, but to find the most constructive plan to help your children make good choices–thereby reducing future misbehaviors and training them for adulthood.

 Again, this is not a time for blaming or rehashing, but rather a time to come together and map out a plan for your current parenting struggles.
 Celebrate the little successes you’ve made and the changes you’ve seen in your children and each other.

 Step 8: Seek Support

 If, after some focused effort, you and your spouse continue to disagree on parenting and discipline issues, consider taking a parenting class together or visiting with an objective, third-party resource, like a family therapist.

 If you’re not sure whether an in-person parenting course or an online class would be better for your family, you can learn more about the pros and cons of each type here.

 No matter what route you take, just remember, you and your partner are on the same team!

 While the task of solving discipline disagreements can seem daunting, these 8 strategies will put you and your spouse on the path to success.
 With these guidelines, time, and effort, it won’t be too long before the big discipline debate is happily in the past.

 If you would like to learn more parenting strategies to help you on this journey, I’d love to have you JOIN ME FOR A FREE ONLINE PARENTING CLASS!